Published on 13th December, 2019

 No advanced technology with this one, just good old placement stickers for you to rely on.
 They’re a basic and effective tool that can help immensely when looking to place your design on a garment.
 These stickers save embroiderers marking garments with chalk and soluble paints, which can be a hassle to remove at times.

 They have a crosshair on too, which allows for an easy target for the positioning of your needle.
 Once your needle is positioned, it’s virtually impossible to miss the target, meaning that you’ll definitely get the right placement on your products every time.

 Having the right embroidery tools to get the job done is one thing, but do you have the right machine to cope with demand and to produce top quality products?
-Your embroidery machine is your most valuable commodity as a business, without it you won’t have any products to sell.
+Your commercial embroidery machine is your most valuable commodity as a business, without it you won’t have any products to sell.